CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 BE-: See Abbreviating Principles.

-BL can be shown by reversing the direction of the B loop, and optionally writing the L inside the B. (Revised, pg 4, Compound Characters)
+BL can be shown by reversing the direction of the B loop, and optionally writing the L inside the B. (Only in Revised)(Revised, pg 4, Compound Characters)

 ### C

+CH is included here because it's presented with C. Further details are under H.

 ![shorthand image](assets/manual-bits/c-m007.png){: .man}\
 Manual: ck, suckle, cl, close, cr, crutch, ct